In Association with Amazon.com

 When Norah gets home, she finds Joel screaming and barricaded inside.
 Frantic, she takes Peter and Carrie to Erika's apartment and catches her just as she's preparing her husband Justin (Michael Hordern) for a business trip.

-The house on the beach is quiet and isolated.
-Norah relaxes enough to go to bed.
-The next morning she's awakened by a strange noise.
+The home on the beach is quiet and isolated.
+Norah is relaxed enough to go to bed and get a good night's rest.
+The next morning, she's awakened by a strange noise.
 Peter and Carrie are playing by the water and everything seems fine.

 However, Norah goes to get something out of the refrigerator and finds something on a cabinet above it: Erika's decapitated head.
 Joel is standing nearby with a knife.